Last fact-checked: 4 January 2023

 Facial feminization surgery–a range of cosmetic surgeries designed to modify bone or cartilage structures in areas such as the cheeks, nose, forehead, brow and jaw to give a more feminine appearance

-Voice feminization surgery–a procedure used to alter the range or pitch of the patient's vocal cords
+Voice feminization surgery–called glottoplasty, this procedure is used to alter the range or pitch of the patient's vocal cords

 Tracheal shave–the reduction of cartilage in the throat to reduce the size of the Adam's apple, giving a more feminine appearance

 Unlike the male-to-female procedure, many trans men considering female-to-male surgery do not always undergo genital reassignment surgery.

 Specialists usually place more focus on altering the existing physical female anatomical traits to conform to a more masculine appearance.
 However, it is usual for a patient to undergo hormone treatment using testosterone before any gender reassignment surgery takes place.

 Procedures usually include having the internal female sex organs removed (hysterectomy), undergoing a bilateral mastectomy (breast removal) and attaining a more typically male shape to the chest through chest contouring techniques:

 Mastectomy–sometimes referred to as "top surgery," this involves the removal of the breasts, repositioning of the nipples, and subsequent reshaping of the chest to give a more masculine, contoured appearance.